-- Waffle Sandwiches – Instead of using bread for your sandwich, make a batch of waffles.
-Spread on peanut butter or cream cheese and add some fruit for a tasty breakfast.
+- Waffle Sandwiches – Instead of using bread for your sandwich, make a batch of waffles!
+Spread on peanut butter or cream cheese, and add some fruit for a tasty breakfast.

-- Have a fun outdoor breakfast with a collection of fruit and waffle sticks.
+- Have a fun Outdoor Breakfast with a collection of fruit and waffle sticks!

-Fun Picnic Activities and Tips
+Fun Kids Picnic Activities and Tips

 - Read a Picnic Book – Here are a list of a bunch of kids books about picnics from What Do We Do All Day.